Friends of Ganondagan

 Board of Trustees, VICE PRESIDENT

 The Friends of Ganondagan lends physical, spiritual, and financial support to Ganondagan State Historic Site.
-The Friends of Ganondagan believe in preserving and promoting the Message of Peace by fostering an informed interest in Native American history and culture–in particular, the Seneca relation to the Haudenosaunee (Iroquois) Confederacy.
+The Friends of Ganondagan believe in preserving and promoting the Message of Peace by fostering an informed interest in Native American history and culture–in particular, the Seneca relation to the Haudenosaunee Confederacy.
+Board Member since 2017, elected Vice President in 2024.
+Also member of Finance, Marketing, and Art Committees.

 Memorial Art Gallery